bambooforest/salos/BivalTyp.md

 It’s getting more interesting, but at this stage you probably realize that we have no idea what languages and what predicates you are dealing with in this table.
-These details are part of two separate datasets and before we embark on any serious exploration, we need to join these datasets.
+These details are part of two separate data sets and before we embark on any serious exploration, we need to join these data sets.

 # Get `languages`

-The only information on languages in our `valency` is some kind of ID under `language_no`, but what is language number `1`?
+The only information on languages in our `valency` is some kind of ID under `language_no`, but what language number `1` represents?

-Let’s get the dataset with the detail on languages.
-We use the same function to read the dataset and process it a bit following the same procedure as above:
+Let’s get the data set with the detail on languages.
+We use the same function to read the data set and process it a bit following the same procedure as above:

 What do we get?